-A wrap around is a way players try to score goals in ice hockey.
+A wrap around is a type of shot in hockey that features a player starting on one side of the net, quickly going behind the net, and then wrapping the puck around the other side’s post to slip the puck into the net.
 Unlike many scoring opportunities in the game, this strategy is dependent on timing rather than accuracy.
 To score a wrap around, a player must sprint behind the net from one post to the other before the goalie can adjust.
 If the skater successfully gets around the net before the goalie can switch posts, they can just slip the puck into the net for a goal.

 Are the number of wrap-around goals in hockey increasing?

 The size of the net has a great impact on how many goals are scored on wrap arounds.
 When the NHL made the net narrower and more shallow before the 2013-14 season, wrap around goals increased greatly.
-This change occurred, despite less ice to cover for the goalies, because the shallowness of the net makes it easier for the offensive player to cross the back of the net quickly.
+This change occurred despite less ice to cover for the goalies because the shallowness of the net makes it easier for the offensive player to cross behind the net quickly.

 What percentage of goals in the NHL are scored from wrap arounds?

-Because of the skill and speed needed to execute a wrap around, this type of goals do not account for much of the scoring pool in the NHL.
+Due to the skill and speed needed to execute a wrap around, these types of goals do not account for much of the scoring pool in the NHL.
 Only about one percent of goals are scored using wrap arounds today.
 This number pales in comparison to wrist shots, which account for 49 percent of the goals, and tip-ins, snapshots, slapshots, and deflections, which individually account for around ten percent each.

 How can goalies protect from wrap-around goals?